 - Theme 4: Enhancing ecosystem-based management practices

-Late Feb 2019 – The Science Leadership Team prepares a portfolio of research projects that will best address the Challenge Objective in the Phase II Strategy.
+Late Feb 2019 – The Science Leadership Team prepared a portfolio of research projects to best address the Challenge Objective.

-March 2019 – Two-page summaries for each project in the portfolio are circulated to all workshop participants for input and comment.
+March 2019 – Two-page summaries for each project in the portfolio were circulated to all workshop participants for input and comment.